 To provide advice and guidance to the Trustees

-To receive written reports from Sabbatical Officers, Student Officers, Societies Council and Officer Committee.
-Written reports must be submitted 5 working days before Student Council.
+To receive written reports from Sabbatical Officers, Student Officers, and relevant committees.Written reports must be submitted 5 working days before Student Council.

 To receive, consider and vote on political policy.

-To hold Sabbatical Officers, Societies Council, Officer Committee and Student Officers to account through a Question Time session in Student Council.
+To hold Sabbatical Officers, Student Officers to account through Student Council.

 Jointly with the Board of Trustees, approve amendments to the Bye Laws.